How to spot fake Hunter Boots

 Authentic Colours

-Hunter make their boots in a range of colours, its one of the reasons they are so popular.
-The boots come in range of classic colours which are always available and they also produce one off colours and designs for a limited period.
+Hunter makes their boots in a range of colours, it’s one of the reasons they are so popular.
+The boots come in a range of classic colours, which are always available and they also produce one-off colours and designs for a limited period.

 The fake boots never match the colours of the genuine boots.
-They are often a different shade, looked faded and just don’t have the quality finish, especially the glossy boots.
+They are often a different shade, look faded and just don’t have the quality finish, especially the glossy boots

 Hunter boots colourful fashion boots